 Texas Eviction Process & Laws | Free TX Eviction Notices

-The Texas three (3) day notice to pay or quit, as stated in Sec.
-24.005, must be served on a tenant who has failed to pay rent.
-The tenant is given three (3) days to either pay the past due amount, or move out of the rental property.
-Failure of the tenant to take action (pay the back rent, or move out) allows the landlord to legally file an eviction lawsuit in court.
-If the tenant does pay the past due amount (or moves out) within the three day notice period, the landlord cannot file an eviction action against them.
-Download
+The Texas three (3) day notice to pay or quit can be served on a tenant who has failed to pay rent in accordance with their lease agreement.
+The tenant is given three (3) days to either pay the past due amount or move out of the rental property.
+Failure on the tenant’s part to rectify the situation gives the landlord the right to seek legal action, resulting in a forcible detainer suit filed with the justice court.
+Laws – § 24.005

 How to Evict a Tenant (Process)